A City of Stillwater Critical Need:

 Believe it or not, the Karen Kay Mullendore Municipal Animal Complex at 1710 S. Main St. was too small, over-crowded and outdated almost from the day it opened in 1984.
 Home to both Animal Welfare and the Humane Society of Stillwater, the building was meant to be a small animal shelter, but the needs of the community quickly expanded to include additional animal welfare services.

-• 1 restroom (with 1 toilet and 1 shower) for all staff and volunteers at both shelters to share.
+- One restroom (with one toilet and one shower) for all staff and volunteers at both shelters to share.
 There is no restroom for visitors.

 Estimated cost: $5 million

 Mary Dickey serves as the Animal Welfare director.
 You may reach her at 405.372.0334 or firstname.lastname@example.org.